Mr-Richardson/Crystalcraft-Glowing/README.md

 # Crystalcraft-Glowing
 This texture pack adds emissive textures to the textures of the Crystalcraft Unlimited mod.
-This means that most blocks, like ores, glow.
+This means that many blocks, like ores, glow.

-How to use:
+## How to use:

 - Install [Continuity](https://modrinth.com/mod/continuity/versions) (and [ETF](https://modrinth.com/mod/entitytexturefeatures) )(recommended) or [optifine]([https://optifine.net/downloads](https://optifine.net/downloads)).
 - Install the [Crystalcraft Unlimited mod]([https://modrinth.com/mod/crystalcraft-unlimited/changelog](https://modrinth.com/mod/crystalcraft-unlimited/changelog))